leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 Quick reminder - we do not *ever* want to put our secret access key in plaintext in our application and push to Github (for example).
 If our keys are exposed, we can deactivate them and create new ones from the Users page.

-## RETURN TO RAILS APP

-The AWS keys need to be added to your Rails credentials.
+## How do we add the AWS keys to our Rails credentials?

+### Step 1:
-Open the rails credentials file to edit using the following (replace “code” with your editor of choice)
+Open the Rails credentials file to edit using the following (replace “code” with your editor of choice):

 EDITOR='code --wait' bin/rails credentials:edit

 Example: If using sublime text
 EDITOR='sublime --wait' bin/rails credentials:edit

 Your editor will automatically open `credentials.yml`.
 Add the AWS keys you downloaded earlier to this file, and close the editor.
-You can view the credentials at any time using
+You can view the credentials at any time using:
 `bin/rails credentials:show`

+### Step 2:
 We’re going to add an Avatar to a User.
 Open `models/user.rb` and add `has_one_attached :avatar`.

 {% highlight ruby %}